 The benefits of Performance Testing have been well documented, with Load Testing being its most common subset.
 It will help you test your applications with a substantial number of simultaneous users to understand its robustness and versatility.
 Add in Performance Tuning to the mix and you get a pretty effective way to optimize your product quality and performance.

-However, Performance Testing and Tuning are far from ideal as stand-alone methods due to the dynamic nature of today’s Software Development Life Cycle (SDLC).
+However, Performance Tuning and Testing are far from ideal as stand-alone methods due to the dynamic nature of today’s Software Development Life Cycle (SDLC).
 Every code change will have some kind of effect on your performance metrics.
 Even the best tools will not be enough for you to stay on top of things.
 That’s why you need Continuous Integration (CI) Performance Testing.

 Performance Engineering, which takes the best elements from both aforementioned methodologies, instills proactive thinking into your development environment.
 Everybody is a part of the process and all play a part in fixing performance issues as they arise.
 Cross-department collaboration is the best way to ensure optimal performance standards today.